 Associate Director for Education and Training

 During his career in LPEM, he has led a prolific number of projects such as the Institutional Capacity Assessment on Nutrition in Indonesia (UNICEF), Feasibility Study of Sovereign Wealth Fund (SWF) in Indonesia (UNDP), Study on Life Insurance Tax (AAJI), Aceh Timur Green Economic Development (IDH), and Maritime Connectivity in South East Asia: It’s Role and Challenges Towards Integration (ERIA), and Ideal Funding Schema for Local Owned Company (BUMD) in Indonesia Participating Interest Management (SKK Migas).
-His academic papers have been published in several peer-reviewed journals, including Asia Pacific Journal of Regional Science, International Journal of Small and Medium Enterprises and Business Sustainability, Journal of Indonesian Applied Economics, and Jurnal Kebijakan Ekonomi.
+His academic papers have been published in several peer-reviewed journals, including the Asia Pacific Journal of Regional Science, the International Journal of Small and Medium Enterprises and Business Sustainability, the Journal of Indonesian Applied Economics, and Jurnal Kebijakan Ekonomi.

 Christine Tjen, S.E., Ak., M.Int.Tax, CA.